Sharukh16/Optimized-Shipping-Costs-Using-Decision-Guidance-Systems/README.md

 # Optimized-Shipping-Costs-Using-Decision-Guidance-Systems
 An analytical model using Python to provide optimized shipping costs for a shipping company involving suppliers and manufacturers and their transportation orders, by selecting the best combination of the involved entities depending upon the shipping cost per pound for a particular item for a sender/receiver pair.

- To run the implemented functions in Problem 1 below, use solution/main.py
+ To run the implemented functions use solution/main.py
 a.
 In terminal, make the downloaded folder your current folder
 b.
 In main.py uncomment invocation of the function you want to run, e.g. answer = ams.supplierMetrics(input) and comment other invocations